HG3112/hevcqp/README.md

 - Could not work with trimmed video, or with encoded but not presented frames.
 For hevc, usually the decoded frames should be +1 with respect to presented frames (see LOG messages).
 Last frame should not be a Bframe.
 - If ffprobe_mod is not available, h264 analysis is still possible through ffprobe. hevc analysis is available only through ffprobe_mod
 - For 8bit x264 encoding, QP analysis coincides with the encoding log of x264.
 For 10bit QP are shifted by -12.
+- ffprobe_mod binary is included (see LICENSE_ffprobe_mod for separate license). ffprobe_mod is a derived work from ffprobe (ffmpeg).
+Please use ffprobe_mod only with hevcqp.